How Sex Work Got Us This Far In Gay Liberation

 Marsha P Johnson, Stonewall riot participant, STAR House founder, ACT UP activist, and Black trans woman street sex worker.
 (Screenshot from "Pay It No Mind: The Life And Times of Marsha P Johnson")

 Like many of my LGBT peers and allies, I am grateful for the contributions made before and for the possibilities ahead.
 This summer, the Supreme Court acknowledged the humanity of LGBT individuals.
-And one of our pinnacle liberation symbols, New York City’s Stonewall Inn, the site of the 1969 Stonewall riots, was made a national landmark—all substantial markers of the rapidly increasing acceptance of LGBT individuals in mainstream America.
+And one of our pinnacle liberation symbols, New York City’s Stonewall Inn, the site of the 1969 Stonewall riots, was made a national… Continue reading How Sex Work Got Us This Far In Gay Liberation

 Stacks & Cats